dasher-project/dasher-web/documents/Milestones.md

 Releases for various mobile operating systems: Android, iOS and generic Linux based mobile OS-es.
 The accessibility and security reviews are facilitated, and the recommendations are put back into Dasher.

+- Dasher-web will be ported to various mobile operating systems
   - Alpha releases for all mobile operating systems shall be released.
-- User experience survey results shall be formalized into a document and made publicly available within the Dasher-Web repository.
+- User experience feedback shall be formalized, and remedies shall be mocked out and published for reference in future tasks.
+These designs will be available within the Dasher-Web repository.
-- Bugs and missing features for the desktop Dasher-Web application shall be identified and documented as issues.
+- Bugs and missing features for the desktop Dasher-Web application shall be identified and documented as issues in the issue tracker (Github).
-- Security and accessibility findings shall be remedied, with updates being published to the Dasher-Web repository.
+- A v1 requirements document shall be produced that includes results form the survey and issues raised via the issue tracker (Github)

 # Milestone 4